Crow Holdings: Selected properties

 Crow Holdings specializes in multifamily and industrial projects however throughout its history the company has developed and continues to own several notable properties.

 Parkland Hospital was built in 1894, but fell into disrepair after the hospital relocated in 1954.
 In 2006 Crow Holdings redeveloped the property to office space, renaming it Old Parkland.
 In 2009 the company moved its headquarters into the renovated building called Old Main.

 Trammell Crow developed the Trademart Brussels, Belgium, in 1973, and opened it in 1975.

 Trammell Crow was the original developer of the Anatole Hotel in 1979.
 At the time it was the largest hotel in North Texas, with 900 rooms.
 A second tower was added in 1984 which added 720 rooms.

 In 2009 the company purchased the luxury The Windsor Court Hotel in New Orleans, Louisiana.
 The hotel was built in 1984 and is known for its Anglophilic styling.

 In March 2015, Crow Holdings paid $140 million to buy the Dallas Market Center complex, purchased from CNL Lifestyle Properties, Inc., which co-owned the property with Crow Holdings since 2005.
 Trammell Crow had first developed the market center in 1957.

 Mergers and acquisition

 In 1997, BRE Properties acquired the western US assets and operations of TCR, effectively merging TCR-West and BRE to create a REIT with a portfolio of over 21,000 units.
 In 1997, AMLI Residential acquired a percentage of TCR Midwest while Avalon acquired the remaining portion.
 In 1998, Merry Land & Investment Co., a publicly held REIT, acquired 13 apartment communities containing over 3,900 units from TCR North Florida.

 In 2002 Crow Holdings Industrial Trust was sold as a portfolio of properties to Clarion, which formed the beginnings of the Lion Industrial Trust.

 In 2010 Crow Holdings formed the Mill Creek Residential Trust, LLC to develop, operate and buy apartments in major US metropolitan areas.
 In 2018 the Arizona State Retirement System purchased a 50% stake in Mill Creek Residential Trust.

+In October 2025, Crow Holdings recapitalized a national retail portfolio of 194 properties totaling 4.5 million square feet across 30 states.